-Black voters are challenging the at-large method of electing Georgia Public Service Commissioners in a historic federal lawsuit against the Georgia Secretary of State.
+Black voters won their case challenging the at-large method of electing Georgia Public Service Commissioners in a historic federal lawsuit against the Georgia Secretary of State.

 RICHARD ROSE, et al. Plaintiffs, v.
 BRAD RAFFENSPERGER

 The Public Service Commission (PSC) is a body of five elected officials each of who allegedly represent a district.
 Commissioners must reside in one of the five commission districts to serve as that district’s commissioner.
 However, despite the presence of districts, commissioners are elected statewide.